Glenwood Springs FAQs

 Is there a bus to Grand Junction?
 Vail?
 Denver?

 Is there a bus to Grand Junction?
 Vail?
 Denver?
-There is no bus service to Grand Junction.
-Bustang, operated by the Colorado Department of Transportation (CDoT), provides daily bus service to Denver and makes stops in Eagle, Vail and Frisco along the way.
+Bustang, operated by the Colorado Department of Transportation (CDoT), provides daily bus service to Glenwood Springs from Denver and Grand Junction and makes stops in various cities along the Interstate 70 corridor.

 Did Doc Holliday die in Glenwood Springs?